Mbemah85/alx-zero_day/README.md

-I am strivvingg to be a better SE
+I am striving to be a better SE